ZmoleCristian/SucklessKeyPeek/README.md

 - Takes a custom wallpaper as background
 - Fills columns with text on top of background
-- Custom line color with "@color" tag at the end
+- Custom line color with "@color" tag at the end of a line
 - Generates an output JPEG
 - Sets JPEG as wallpaper